nguyenchiencong/nguyenchiencong.github.io/_pages/game.md

 Our - c本y crew - office is set up; it is also our home, with around 100+ plants.
 Thanks to some friends, all our gears are set up: beefy pcs, drawing tablets, digital piano, etc.

-We are building all the plans and stuff with Trello.
-I have a lot of fun coding with Gdscript, playing with Godot and implementing game design.
+I have a lot of fun coding with Gdscript and Godot, playing with shaders and implementing game design.

 F, a friend since childhood, joined the team at the beginning of December 2024.
 She worked as an architect until now; her latest project was a museum in Da Nang, which is to be opened soon.
 Now she will be drawing architectural designs, characters, and sceneries for the game.

 Dawn is teaching herself Python, GDScript, and Godot with help from a few AIs and me.
-She's now building a small puzzle game.
+She's self-learning by building a small game.

-Jane is learning to draw pixel and to create character animations with Krita and Aseprite, and design other assets and architectural elements.
+Jane is learning to draw pixel and to create scenery objects with Krita and Aseprite, and design other assets and architectural elements.

 Now, I'm working on the game's story, which is equivalent to writing a new book.